maestro-server/webdocs/docs/userguide/index.rst

 User Guide
 ==========

-The inventory is divided into three parts:
+The Maestro Server have three parts:

-> **Cloud Inventory:** All about your infra, its an area with all information of register and visualization of cloud envrioment, like servers, applications, loadbalances, databases, datacenters, system, and clients.
+> **Cloud Inventory:** The first one it's about your infrastructure, this area have all information of your cloud envrioment, as a servers, applications, loadbalances, databases, datacenters, system, and clients.

-> **Analytics:** Elegant graphic of dependencies.
-Through elegant view, it’s easy to understand the architecture system.
-You can export to svg, png or embed the graph on any service like Confluence, GitHub,
+> **Analytics:** You can get an elegant graphics of your dependencies.
+The best place to understand your architecture systems.
+You can export to svg, png or embed the graph on any service like Confluence, GitHub and more.

-> **Reports:** Exclusive to generate reports, with a possibility to apply advanced filters and export in different types of file.
+> **Reports:** You can generate reports, using advanced filters and export on different file types.

 Maestro Cloud Inventory
 =======================

-- Help IT operation teams to organize and audit multicloud infrastructure
+- Helping IT operation teams to organize and audit multicloud infrastructure
 - Substitute CMDB systems
 - Enable continuous discovery of servers, services and apps
-- Classify each service as a database, message queue, VPN, API gateway, service mesh, etc
+- Can classify each service as a database, message queue, VPN, API gateway, service mesh and etc
-- Create a relation between servers, services and clients.
+- Create a relation between servers, services, system and clients.

 .. figure:: ../_static/screen/intro.png